artsus4/hakchi2-wiki/Modifications-and-modules-guide.md

 ### Simple file replacement -- custom skin mod

 I suggest starting with something very simple.
 Do you want to customize your NES Mini and create your own theme for it?
 Let's find the location of the theme file on NES Classic Mini.
-At first, enable FTP server:
+At first, enable the FTP server:

 ![FTP](http://clusterrr.com/dump/hakchi2_ftp.png)